godotengine/godot-docs/reference/custom_modules_in_c++.rst

        //nothing to do here
     }

-Next, we need to create a SCsub so the build system compiles this
+Next, we need to create a ``SCsub`` file so the build system compiles this module:
-module:

 .. code:: python